aiqm/torchani/docs/src/migrating_from_2.rst

 AEVComputer is initialized with the the correct number of elements, that it matches the initial size of the networks, and that the internal order of the element idxs is the same for all modules).
 It is a pretty customizable procedure, and has good defaults.
-It also avoids having to return irrelevant outputs and accept irrelevant inputs.
+It also avoids having to return irrelevant outputs and accept irrelevant inputs in your modules.

-If you want even more flexibility, we recommend you create your own ``torch.nn.Module``, which is way easier than it sounds.
+If you want even *more* flexibility, we recommend you create your own ``torch.nn.Module``, which is way easier than it sounds.
 As an example:

 .. code-block:: python

+    import torchani
     from torch.nn import Module
-    import torchani

     class Model(Module):
         def __init__(self):